christofferaakre/sympy-spring-double-pendulum/readme.md

 # sympy-spring-double-pendulum
-This repository hosts a repository where we investigate a spring double pendulum using `sympy` for symbolic computation.
+This repository hosts a report where we investigate a spring double pendulum using `sympy` for symbolic computation.
 Taking the limits as spring constants go to infinity as well as setting spring constants to zero is used to reduce the spring double pendulum